prathapreddy123/Projects/Powershell/README.md

-This folder contains Powershell code bits ggggf
+This folder contains Powershell modules